chasakara/Fit-Healthy-Body/README.md

 ##### View a list of exercise and nutrients plans

-I created a 'exercise and nutrients plans' page including a list of all programmes, displaying programme image, name, price, and rating, with the option to select an individual card for more details.
+I created a 'exercise and nutrients plans' page including a list of all exercise or nutrients , displaying exercise or nutrients  image, name, price, and rating, with the option to select an individual card for more details.
 This page is accessible via the main nav menu

 ##### View individual product details